Angels, Rangers to play Tuesday; Skaggs autopsy set

 That game will be rescheduled at a later date.

-An autopsy was scheduled to be performed Tuesday by the medical examiner in Tarrant County to try to determine the cause of death.
+The Tarrant County medical examiner’s office told USA Today Sports on Tuesday that it will withhold autopsy information, per the family’s request, until completion of a final examination.
+The office estimated a completion date of Oct.
+2.

-On Monday, police said there were no signs of foul play and had ruled out suicide.
+On Monday, police said there were no signs of foul play and that they had ruled out suicide.

 The Rangers will hold a moment of silence to honor Skaggs before the game.
 The Texas Rangers Foundation will donate the proceeds of Tuesday’s Texas 2 Split Raffle to the Angels Baseball Foundation in Skaggs’ memory.